Israel in the Eurovision Song Contest 1978: Controversy with North African and Arab broadcasters

 The 1978 contest was transmitted by a number of broadcasters from countries that didn't acknowledge the State of Israel, including several Arab countries (such as Algeria, Jordan, and the United Arab Emirates).
 Many chose to cut to a commercial during the Israeli performance, and when it became clear Israel was going to win, they ended their broadcasts early.
-Jordanian TV closed the show by broadcasting photos of flowers, and later announced that runner-up Belgium were the winners instead.
-The story goes that since the Israeli broadcaster didn't buy enough airtime and those watching through neighboring broadcasters like Jordan never saw the end of the voting, many Israelis had no idea they had won until the following morning.
+Jordan Television (JTV) closed the show by broadcasting photos of flowers, and later announced that runner-up Belgium were the winners instead.
+The story goes that since the Israeli broadcaster didn't buy enough airtime and those watching through neighboring broadcasters like JTV never saw the end of the voting, many Israelis had no idea they had won until the following morning.

 Voting

 After Eurovision

 Izhar Cohen would go on to participate in the Israeli national final in 1982, 1985, 1987, and 1996.
 1985 would prove successful, as he won the pre-selection and represented Israel with the song "Olé, Olé" and finished in fifth place.